alamedyang/magedocs/docs/fns.md

 In a fn body, constants are first checked against the args registered between the definition and the call.
 If not found, they are checked against the file's [constant](constants) registry.

-You may use fn args inside a deeper fn call, however, the parent fn args are not available to the child call unless handed down again via args.
+You may use fn args inside a deeper fn call, however the parent fn args are not available to the child call unless handed down again via args.

 ## Fn Definition